 One in every three women sees themselves as fatherless.
 Whether your dad was lost to you through death, divorce, addiction, or neglect, you struggle because of it and need to deal with your hurt.
 If you don't, you may struggle with low self-esteem, eating disorders, and destructive relationships.

 Some of America's finest movie stars are method actors.
 From intensely researching their roles to becoming the characters they portray, find out how these method actors commit to their art.

-You can't listen to TV or radio without millennials getting called "snowflakes," blamed for the decline of shopping malls and chain restaurants, and attacked for their addiction to phones and Facebook.
+They're called snowflakes, get blamed for the decline of shopping malls and chain restaurants, and are attacked for their addiction to phones and Facebook.
 But, what the media forgets to mention is the many ways millennials are making the world better!

-Bullying, name-calling, and political squabbling—we humans do a lot to divide us.
-Find out how compassionate listening does the opposite, building connections and giving relief to those in pain.
+Bullying, name-calling, and political squabbling—we humans do a lot to divide us from one another.
+Find out how compassionate listening does just the opposite: building connections, creating a bond, and giving relief to those in pain.